arturcarvalho/tutorial-1/README.md

 > From now on we'll use the shorter `g` alias instead of `generate`

-That created `web/src/layouts/BlogLayout/BlogLayout.js`.
+That created `web/src/layouts/BlogLayout/BlogLayout.js` and an associated test file.
 We're calling this the "blog" layout because we may have other layouts at some point in the future (an "admin" layout, perhaps?).

-Cut the `<header>` from both `HomePage` and `AboutPage` and add it to the layout instead.
+Cut the `<header>` from both `HomePage` and `AboutPage` and paste it in the layout instead.
 Let's take out the duplicated `<main>` tag as well:

 ```javascript
 // web/src/layouts/BlogLayout/BlogLayout.js